 Do I need a written agreement to file for divorce?

 In most cases, no. However, rare cases will not allow you to get divorced in Virginia unless all issues are present before the court—this includes support, property, custody issues, and more.
 Consult an attorney before court in order to make sure your rights are fully protected.

 Because every case is different, there is no definite timeline for divorce cases.
 Virginia requires a six-month separation period for no-fault parties with no minor children and a twelve-month separation period for no-fault parties with minor children, so it could be beneficial to enter into a Marital Settlement Agreement during the separation time.

 What are my resolution options for my divorce?

 Where can I find a divorce lawyer in Northern Virginia?

 No matter the details of your divorce case, the award-winning divorce lawyers and family law attorneys at Graham Law Firm, PLLC, can provide trusted expert legal counsel and representation for you.
 We’ve helped thousands of families in the Northern Virginia area reach divorce settlements through our mediation, litigation, and collaborative divorce services.
 It is our goal to find the best solution for you.
 With over 23 years of experience in divorce law, we can help you navigate the laws in Northern Virginia while giving you knowledgeable advice and counsel.

-To schedule a consultation for divorce, child support, equitable distribution, or another family law concern, contact Graham Law Firm today.
+To schedule a consultation for divorce, child support, equitable distribution, or another family law concern, contact Graham Law Firm, PLLC today.